yoavweiss/httponly_prefix/draft-httponlyprefix-weiss-http.md

 {::boilerplate bcp14-tagged}

+# Server Requirements

-# Cookie Name Prefixes
+## Cookie Name Prefixes

-## The "__HttpOnly-" prefix
+### The "__HttpOnly-" prefix

-If a cookie's name begins with a case-sensitive match for the string __HttpOnly-, then the cookie will only be set if the cookie is set:
+If a cookie's name begins with a case-sensitive match for the string __HttpOnly-, then the cookie MUST also be:

 1) Using a `Set-Cookie` HTTP header.
 2) With the Secure attribute.
 3) With the HttpOnly attribute.

-## The "__HttpOnlyHost-" prefix
+### The "__HttpOnlyHost-" prefix

-If a cookie's name begins with a case-sensitive match for the string __HttpOnly-, then the cookie will only be set if the cookie is set:
+If a cookie's name begins with a case-sensitive match for the string __HttpOnly-, then the cookie MUST also be:

 1) Using a `Set-Cookie` HTTP header.
 2) With the Secure attribute.
 3) With the HttpOnly attribute.
 4) A Path attribute with a value of /, and no Domain attribute.

+# User Agent Requirements

+## Cookie Name Prefixes
+User agents' requirements for cookie name prefixes differ slightly from servers', as UAs MUST match the prefix string case-insensitively.

+### Storage Model
+Add the following steps after step 21 of section 5.7 in {{COOKIES}}.

+1. If the cookie-name begins with a case-insensitive match for the string "__HttpOnly-",
+   1. Abort these steps and ignore the cookie entirely unless all the following conditions are true:
+      1. The cookie's secure-only-flag is true.
+      1. The cookie's http-only-flag is true.

+1. If the cookie-name begins with a case-insensitive match for the string "__HttpOnly-",
+   1. Abort these steps and ignore the cookie entirely unless all the following conditions are true:
+      1. The cookie's secure-only-flag is true.
+      1. The cookie's http-only-flag is true.
+      1. The cookie's host-only-flag is true.
+      1. The cookie-attribute-list contains an attribute with an attribute-name of "Path", and the cookie's path is /

 # Security Considerations